Sensory Integration Dysfunction and Sensory Processing Disorder (SPD)

 • Those who are over- (hyper-) reactive to sensations and show defensive behaviors

 Contemporary research supports Ayres’s theory and suggests that inconsistent sensory responses are due to either overly high thresholds for sensory input (hypo-) or sensory defensiveness (hyper-).
+She further proposed that the abilities of those in both categories to register and modulate sensory stimuli varied from time to time and in different environments.

 Possible offenders in the environment that could trigger a defensive response from those with Sensory Integration Dysfunction and/or Sensory Processing Disorder include (list provided with permission from The HANDLE Institute: